 We measure our carbon emissions according to the Green House Gas Protocol - Corporate Standard and ISO 14064-1:2018 as part of our CEMARS certification for the management and reduction of greenhouse gas emissions.

-BAM Construct UK's emissions intensity for the year was 9.2 tCO2e/£m revenue (2019: 10.9).
-We set a target to reduce our emissions by 25% by the end of 2020 based on a 2015 baseline and by a minimum of 50% by 2030 (approved by the Science Based Targets Initiative).
+BAM Construction's emissions intensity for the year was 8.4 tCO2e/£m revenue (2020: 9.2).
+This is a 50% reduction in carbon emissions intensity compared to our 2015 baseline.